-James Felix Bridger (March 17, 1804 – July 17, 1881) was an American mountain man, trapper, Army scout, and wilderness guide who explored and trapped in the Western United States in the first half of the 19th century.
-He was from the Bridger family of Virginia, English immigrants that had been in North America since the early colonial period.
+James Felix “Jim” Bridger (March 17, 1804 – July 17, 1881) was an American mountain man, trapper, Army scout, and wilderness guide who explored and trapped in the Western United States in the first half of the 19th century.
+He was known as Old Gabe in his later years.
+He was from the Bridger family of Virginia, English immigrants who had been in North America since the early colonial period.